larammerce/docs/8.x/theme-development/README.md

 ---

 ## :rocket: 5 minute quick start
-Larammerce is using the Laravel framework as its core system and obviously inherits all Laravel features. for example, Larammerce uses Blade, Laravel’s templating engine, to easily create a standard page template, or layout.
+Larammerce is using the Laravel framework as its core system and obviously inherits all Laravel features. for example, Larammerce uses Blade (Laravel’s templating engine), to easily create a standard page template, or layout.

-The complete directory structure of the template for this project is shown here.
+The complete directory structure of the template for this project is shown below.

 ```
 |---node_modules/